 These delicacies can be found in restaurants throughout the province, in both small towns and trendy beach locations.
 Don’t miss Maxi’s in Manzanillo, Miss Edith’s in Cahuita, and Miss Lidia’s, Miss Sam’s and Soda Tamara in Puerto Viejo.

-The best time to visit the Atlantic coast is now, during Caribbean “summer” in September and October.
-While the rest of the country gets soaked, limonenses enjoy fair weather and the driest part of the year, giving rise to a profusion of celebrations, such as the Limón Carnival, set to begin Oct.
-8. The weeklong festivities include music, dancing, parades, drinking and, of course, eating.
+The best time to visit the Atlantic coast is during Caribbean “summer” in September and October.
+While the rest of the country gets soaked, limonenses enjoy fair weather and the driest part of the year, giving rise to a profusion of celebrations, such as the Limón Carnival.
+The weeklong festivities include music, dancing, parades, drinking and, of course, eating.